Forensic entomology: Weather

 Various weather conditions in a given amount of time cause certain pests to invade human households.
 This is because the insects are in search of food, water, and shelter.

 Damp weather causes reproduction and growth enhancement in many insect types, especially when coupled with warm temperatures.
 Most pests concerned at this time are ants, spiders, crickets, cockroaches, ladybugs, yellowjackets, hornets, mice, and rats.

 When conditions are dry, the deprivation of moisture outside drives many pests inside searching for water.
 While the rainy weather increases the numbers of insects, this dry weather causes pest invasions to increase.
 The pests most commonly known during dry conditions are scorpions, ants, pillbugs, millipedes, crickets, and spiders.
 Extreme drought does kill many populations of insects, but also drives surviving insects to invade more often.

 Cold temperatures outside will cause invasions beginning in the late summer months and early fall.
 Box elder bugs, cluster flies, ladybugs, and silverfish are noticed some of the most common insects to seek the warm indoors.
 In general, insects are poikilothermic animals; thus meaning their level of activity is substantially depended upon their surrounding environmental conditions.
 An increase in the temperature will result in an accelerated metabolism of the insect; hence resulting in an increased activity.

+Arthropods in decomposition

+The activities of insects and other arthropods within a carcass are essential to decomposition; the breakdown of organic materials including human remains.
+Chemicals emitted during decomposition attract necrophagous insects, those that feed on dead creatures.
+These insects hasten the decomposition process by aiding in the breakdown of bodily tissues.
+Many species have been recorded on cadavers, and they are covered below.

+Insect succession

+Insect succession, as utilized in forensic entomology, refers to the orderly progression of insect colonization and decomposition processes on a corpse over time.
+Their life cycle typically consists of four stages : eggs, larval, pupal, and adult.
+Each stage has unique eating behavior that changes as the organism breaks down.
+In forensic investigations, the presence and developmental phases of insects can provide important data for understanding environmental circumstances, body movement, and postmortem interval (PMI) estimation.
+In forensic entomology, insects play a crucial role as indicators, helping to identify key components of a death investigation due to their distinct ecological responsibilities and varied geographic distribution.
+Given that different insect species inhabit a body in a certain order, understanding insect succession is essential for predicting the postmortem interval (PMI).
+Typically, insect succession occurs in the following stages: